sanskrit/raw_etexts_english/blogs/manasataramgini/2020-02-26_the-plague-historical-biographical-and-current-a-brief-roundup.md

 +++
-title = "The Plague: historical, biographical and current: a briefxa0roundup"
+title = "The Plague: historical, biographical and current: a brief roundup"

 +++
 Globalization is not a new thing.
 The Indo-European empire of the